michael-wall/site-page-scraper/README.md

   - **locale**: Type Text, Mandatory, with the additional settings: Searchable: False
   - **crawledPages**: Type Long Integer, Mandatory, with the additional settings: Searchable: False
   - **created**: Type Date and Time, Mandatory, Time Storage: Convert to UTC, with the additional settings: Searchable: False
-  - **output**: Type Attachment, Mandatory, Request Files: Upload Directly from the User's Computer, Show Files in Documents and Media OFF, with the additional settings: Accepted File Extensions: txt, Searchable: False
+  - **output**: Type Attachment, Mandatory, Request Files: Upload Directly from the User's Computer, Show Files in Documents and Media OFF, with the additional settings: Accepted File Extensions: txt,xlsx and Searchable: False

 Setup Notes:
 - Ensure the users running the report have access to the Object Entry list screen and to the Liferay Object Entry records themselves.